UncleCJ/syntheism/Literature notes.md

 Where do we take these?
 An animation, fortune cookies, inspirational posters, an errata, debates?!
 It's up to you, fork the repo, I'll be here, gnawing away at the elephant that is syntheology.

-The numbers referred are for practical reasons [kindle locations](https://www.amazon.com/forum/kindle?_encoding=UTF8&cdForum=Fx1D7SY3BVSESG&cdThread=Tx2LHN7MUWM4WV0
-), possibly each corresponding to 128 bytes of text including formatting.
+The numbers referred are for practical reasons [kindle locations](https://www.amazon.com/forum/kindle?_encoding=UTF8&cdForum=Fx1D7SY3BVSESG&cdThread=Tx2LHN7MUWM4WV0), possibly each corresponding to 128 bytes of text including formatting.

 ## The Futurica Trilogy Contents ##

 **The Netocrats –The Futurica Trilogy, Part 1 (Loc 45)**

-- Introduction
+- Introduction (Loc 45)
-- 1. Technology as the driving force of history
+- 1. Technology as the driving force of history (Loc 83)
-- 2. Feudalism, capitalism and informationalism
+- 2. Feudalism, capitalism and informationalism (Loc 373)
-- 3. Plurarchal society –the death of etatism and the crisis of democracy
+- 3. Plurarchal society –the death of etatism and the crisis of democracy (Loc 689)
-- 4. Information, propaganda and entertainment
+- 4. Information, propaganda and entertainment (Loc 982)
-- 5. Curators, nexialists and eternalists –The netocrats and their world-view
+- 5. Curators, nexialists and eternalists –The netocrats and their world-view (Loc 1215)
-- 6. Globalisation, the death of mass media and the growth of the consumtariat
+- 6. Globalisation, the death of mass media and the growth of the consumtariat (Loc 1539)
-- 7. The new biology and netocratic ethics
+- 7. The new biology and netocratic ethics (Loc 1860)
-- 8. The convulsions of collectivity, the death of man and the virtual subject
+- 8. The convulsions of collectivity, the death of man and the virtual subject (Loc 2186)
-- 9. Network pyramids –attentionalistic power hierarchies
+- 9. Network pyramids –attentionalistic power hierarchies (Loc 2494)
-- 10. Sex and tribalism, virtual education and the inequality of the brain
+- 10. Sex and tribalism, virtual education and the inequality of the brain (Loc 2751)
-- 11. Behind the firewalls –netocratic civil war and virtual revolutionaries
+- 11. Behind the firewalls –netocratic civil war and virtual revolutionaries (Loc 3105)

 **The Global Empire –The Futurica Trilogy, Part 2 (Loc 3270)**

-- 1. The Road to the World State and History as a Process of Domestication
+- 1. The Road to the World State and History as a Process of Domestication (Loc 3271)
-- 2. Empire, Plurarchy and the Virtual Nomadic Tribe
+- 2. Empire, Plurarchy and the Virtual Nomadic Tribe (Loc 3694)
-- 3. The Genealogy of Netocratic Ethics
+- 3. The Genealogy of Netocratic Ethics (Loc 4120)
 - 4. The Renaissance of Ideology (Loc 4498)
 - 5. The Dialectic between Eternalism and Mobilism (Loc 4853)
 - 6. The Paradox of Metaphysics and the Metaphysics of Paradoxism (Loc 5187)